Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-cheap-glitch/mitigation.md

-Now that you've successfully completed the Heist, we will learn how to fix the problem that you just encountered.
-First of all we notice that the contract already using Solidity version *0.8.26* and can be compiled with latest version, so the version here is not the problem, the problem seems lies in the *unchecked*, and let's add some more check &nbsp;
+Now that you've successfully completed the heist, we will learn how to fix the problem that you just encountered.
+First of all, we notice that the contract is already using Solidity version *0.8.26* and can be compiled with the latest version, so the version here is not the problem; the problem seems to lie in the *unchecked*, and let's add some more check &nbsp;
 &nbsp;

 ```solidity